 We hope you are well and adjusting to this very difficult situation with COVID-19.
-As of now, the Boston University Fall 2020 semester will run on schedule.
-Due to difficulties in accessing standardized testing, we are waiving the GRE requirement for the Master of Science in Clinical Research for the remainder of the fall, 2020 application period.
-Please do not hesitate to reach out with any questions you may have.
-Janice Weinberg (firstname.lastname@example.org ) and Stacey Hess Pino (email@example.com).
+Due to difficulties in accessing standardized testing, we are waiving the GRE requirement for the Master of Science in Clinical Research for the spring, 2021 and fall 2021 applications periods.
+Please do not hesitate to reach out with any questions you may have to Janice Weinberg (email@example.com ) or Stacey Hess Pino (firstname.lastname@example.org).

 Who is this program designed for?

 The Master of Science in Clinical Research is a rigorous program that meets the needs of health professionals engaged in the full spectrum of patient-oriented research.
 This flexible degree program is designed for a variety of professionals, including physicians who will plan and oversee translational research and clinical trials; research nurses; study coordinators; managers in clinical research and site management organizations (CROs and SROs); and professionals in the pharmaceutical, biotechnology, and medical device industries.